openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 This chapter introduced a different kind of math from what you were used to.
 But while introducing _a new thing to do things with_ we opened up a lot of unexplored dangers.
 Notice that we always multiplied vectors by matrices in a certain order: It's always the vector _after_ the matrix, the vector is always transposed, and any new operation applied to an existing situation always happens with a matrix to the left of our result.
 There's a reason for all of that: Commutativity.

 ##### Commmumamitativiwha?
 In high school Algebra, we used to think that $a\cdot b=b\cdot a$.
 No reason not to think that: The amount of uranium rods that you have times the amount of specially trained monkeys that I have equals the same amount of casualties, no matter the order of multiplication.
-That's because quantities are _commutative_, the order in which they apply operations to each other doesn't matter.
+That's because quantities are _commutative_, the order in which they apply operations to each other doesn't matter.  **[mh: these two sentences say the same thing]**

-But, in matrixland we're not talking about things we counted - instead, we're talking about operations, and _operations are generally not commutative_. because there's a difference between scaling a square by x and then rotating it by 90 degrees and doing it the other way around:
+But, in matrixland we're not talking about things we counted - instead, we're talking about operations, and _operations are generally not commutative_.
+There's a difference between scaling a square by x and then rotating it by 90 degrees and doing it the other way around:

 **//TODO: Draw this**